25 mins read

 Construction disputes, industry regulations, and contract violations can also present risks, with the average cost of construction litigation in North America exceeding $40 million per case.
 Legal issues can also damage client relationships and increase scrutiny of projects and teams.
 Early identification of legal risks, maintaining complete documentation and records, and conducting regular site audits throughout the project can prevent legal issues from impacting project success.
 Professional construction contract management software can help you keep everything in check.

-Tips For A Construction Risk Management Plan
+Tips for a Construction Risk Management Plan

 - What is the worst-case scenario?